najork/canvas/README.md

 Usage
 ---------------
 * On startup, Canvas loads a blank canvas
-* Draw on the canvas via interactions with the screen
+* Draw on the canvas via interactions with the screen (hovering/pressing on a location)
 * Click buttons to access menus and select options by hovering your hand over them for several seconds
 * Access the color menu from the canvas by interacting with the circular icon with a paintbrush emblem in it
 * Access the main menu from the canvas by interacting with the circular icon with a gear emblem in it